avinishrao/grafana-playaround/README.md

    ```

 6. Visit AWS console to check if the resource has been created
-7. You can use Postman/Browser with your API URL & URL query parameter with GET or POST methods
+7. You can use Postman/Browser to check for response from API URL & URL query parameter with GET/POST methods
    ```sh
    https://{your API URL}/?Param = Value
    ```